urschrei/pyzotero/doc/index.rst

 ===============================
 Installing development versions
 ===============================
-Pyzotero remains in development as of February 2018.
+Pyzotero remains in development as of November 2024.
 Unstable development versions can be found on the `Github dev branch <https://github.com/urschrei/pyzotero/tree/dev>`_, and installed directly from there using pip: ``pip install -e git+https://github.com/urschrei/pyzotero.git@dev#egg=pyzotero``, or from the checked-out ``dev`` branch on a local clone, as in the example above.

 =======